-To play devil’s advocate, when you say that we need a “comprehensive transformation”, that it can’t be incremental, I guess a lot of people would agree, but would also tell you that we already know what should be done.
+To play devil’s advocate, when you say that we need a “comprehensive transformation”, that it can’t be incremental, some people would tell you that we already know what should be done.
 So why do you think there is a need for imagination as opposed to just doing what needs to be done?

 I’d answer that question in two parts.

 First, we definitely know what the problems are.
-We might even know what the solution to single-dimension problems are.
-As an example, we know that our use of oil is unsustainable and that, in terms of we need to ride more bikes, use more buses, use electric vehicles, and so forth.
+We might even know what the solutions to single-dimension problems are.
+As an example, we know that our use of oil is unsustainable and that we need to ride more bikes, use more buses, use electric vehicles, and so forth.
 What we don’t know is how that set of “solutions” relates to transformations in our democratic institutions, in our economies, etc. That comprehensive picture is something that would definitely motivate ourselves beyond just understanding the problems and coming up with issue-specific changes.
 This is where imagination is needed.

 Secondly, we have started to focus more on how change comes to play, and that’s where the alliance is very beneficial.
-We try to understand how change happens to our current models and institutions, what are the different tactical intervention that each alliance members can perform.
+We try to understand how change happens to our current models and institutions, what are the different tactical interventions that each alliance member can perform.

-Imagination, or narratives?
-Both.
-And I’m interested in how you make the difference between them.
 Imagination is a core part of our approach.
 We believe that adding components and possibilities for reimagining things is crucial for us to be able to understand what a comprehensive transformation would look like.
-New types of narratives would be basically an an outcome of the work.
+New types of narratives would be basically an outcome of the work.
 So one is an approach, one is an output.

-Focusing on imagination, then, how important is it for you, and how do you work on activating it?
+Focusing on imagination, how important is it for you and how do you work on activating it?

 In all of our work, we want to make sure that there’s enough space for imaginative thinking.
 I know that many similar initiatives have fairly specific methodologies that they use for imagination.
 We haven’t taken that route.
 We rely more on partnerships.
 In our early festivals, for instance, we worked together with Life Itself, who has wonderful methodologies for imagination.